aferikoglou/NCSRInternship/README.md

 ## Sample Output

-Here we demonstrate the output .png files for the parameters in Run simulation section.
+Here we demonstrate the output .png and .gif files for the parameters in Run simulation section.

 * __Initial conditions__
 <img src="images/POT_IT_000000.png" width="350" height="350">